Imantha98gishan/odin-recipes/README.md

 # odin-recipes
-This is Odin Assignment on
+This is Odin Assignment on Recipes